jianlongyuan/SIN-Polarity/README.md

 # SIN-Polarity

-A tool for determining P-wave first motion polarity based on sine wave template.
+A Novel Algorithm for Automatic Identification of P-wave First-motion Polarity Based on a Sine-wave Template.

 ## Overview